Gold coin: Large gold coins

-In 2012 the Royal Canadian Mint produced the first gold coin with a 0.11–0.14 ct diamond.
+In 2012 the Royal Canadian Mint produced the first gold coin containing a 0.11–0.14 ct diamond.
 The Queen's Diamond Jubilee coin was crafted in 99.999% pure gold with a face value of $300.

 The largest legal-tender gold coin ever produced was unveiled in 2012 by the Perth Mint in Western Australia.
-Known as the "1 Tonne Gold Kangaroo Coin" and with a face value of one million dollars, it contains one tonne of 9999 pure gold, and is approximately 80 cm in diameter by 12 cm thick.
+Known as the "1 Tonne Gold Kangaroo Coin" and with a face value of one million dollars, it contains one tonne of 9999 pure gold and is approximately 80 cm in diameter by 12 cm thick.

 Collecting

-Many factors determine the value of a gold coin, such as its rarity, age, condition and the number originally minted.
-Most gold coins minted since the late 19th century are worth slightly more than spot price, but many are worth significantly more.
-Gold coins coveted by collectors include the Aureus, Solidus and Spur Ryal.

-In July 2002, a very rare $20 1933 Double Eagle gold coin sold for a record $7,590,020 at Sotheby's, making it by far the most valuable coin ever sold up to that time (a 1794 Flowing Hair Dollar sold for over $10 million in January 2013).
-In early 1933, more than 445,000 Double Eagle coins were struck by the U.S. Mint, but most of these were surrendered and melted down following Executive Order 6102.
-Only a few coins survived.

-On October 4, 2007, David Albanese (president of Albanese Rare Coins) stated that a $10, 1804-dated eagle coin (made for President Andrew Jackson as a diplomatic gift) was sold to an anonymous private collector for $5 million.